ThisIsAviram/ThisIsAviram/README.md

 ## 🌟 Fun Facts

 - 🏊‍♂️ **Competitive Swimmer** and proud member of the **LGBTQ+ Sports Club Israel**.
-- 🪖 Former Reserve Officer in **Operations & Intelligence**, IDF Northern Command.
+- 🪖 Active Reserve Officer in **Operations & Intelligence**, IDF Northern Command.
 - 🎨 Passionate about combining **creativity and technology** to make learning and work processes smarter, clearer, and more engaging.

 ---